GDP in Eurozone

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

-Complete data released by Eurostat on 16 December confirmed that harmonized inflation in the Eurozone was 0.6% in November, above October’s 0.5% and the highest reading seen since April 2014.
+Complete data released by Eurostat on 16 March confirmed that harmonized inflation in the Eurozone was 2.0% in February, above January’s 1.8% and the highest reading since January 2013.